eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_in_c/README.md

     ```

  3. Till an external signal sets `killswitch` to `true` we will send an
-    incrementing number to all subscribers every send and print the
+    incrementing number to all subscribers in every iteration and print the
     value of this number to the console.
     ```c
     double ct = 0.0;